melodykirshberg/Some-Cpp-Exercises/README.md

 Thank you for using my Geometry Calculator!
 ```
 ### [ModuloTeam](./Basics/ModuloTeam.cpp)
 This program calculates the number of people a team will create with the number of leftover players.
-This is to show how a modulo works as well as data validation.
+This is to show how a modulus works as well as data validation.
 Output:
 ```
 How many players do you want on your team?